Port Chalmers

 Port Chalmers (Kōpūtai) is a town serving as the main port of the city of Dunedin, New Zealand.
-Port Chalmers lies ten kilometres inside Otago Harbour, some 15 kilometres northeast of Dunedin's city centre.
+Port Chalmers lies 13 km inside Otago Harbour, some 13 km northeast of Dunedin's city centre.

+Name

+Kōpūtai refers to the bay itself, and means 'full tide' (tai = tide).
+One story tells that a group of warriors spent the night in a cave at what was later known as Boiler Point, and pulled their canoes well above the high tide mark.
+Overnight, the tide rose and the beached canoes were set adrift.
+Some of the group swam out to reclaim the canoes while those onshore cried out "Koputai!, Koputai!"

+European settlers initially planned to rename the settlement 'New Leith' or 'New Musselburgh', as they disliked the Māori name of Kōpūtai; but the Lay Association of the Free Church of Scotland (later known as the Otago Association), suggested that the port might be named after Thomas Chalmers (leader of the Free Church movement in Scotland).

 History

 Early Māori settlement

-The original Māori name for Port Chalmers was Potakere or Pou-takere, which may have indicated the hill where the tuahu, or altar, was sited.
-Koputai is a later name meaning ‘full tide’ and refers to an incident in which a group of warriors decided to spend the night in a cave that once existed at what was later known as Boiler Point and pulled their canoes well above the high tide mark.
-Overnight the tide rose and beached canoes were set adrift.
-As some of them swam out to reclaim the canoes those onshore cried out “Koputai!, Koputai!”

-When a peace was made between Kāti Māmoe and Kāi Tahu, about 1780, Koputai was one of two southern terminuses of Kāi Tahu territory.
-The chiefs Karetai, Te Matenga Taiaroa and Tūhawaiki and other Māori frequented Koputai.

-By February 1839, the Weller brothers of Otago (modern Otakou) had set up a saw pit on the opposite side of the harbour, which appears to have been at Sawyers Bay.
-By September the following year a 'big boat', supposedly the schooner Anne was apparently under construction there.
-In 1840, Port Chalmers and the whole western shore of Otago Harbour (from about Burkes to Otafelo Point) was included in Te Matenga Taiaroa's sale of land to the French whalers Pierre Darmandarits and Edouard DuBern, brothers-in-law and business partners.

-The first Christian service at Koputai was held by the Reverend James Watkin, the Wesleyan missionary at Waikouaiti, in 1842.
-Taiaroa's cousin, the chief Kohi, was the leader of the last known hapū at Koputai.
-That year Kohi fell ill, and thinking himself at the point of death, feared that his young son Timoko, would never have any benefit from a sealing boat in which he had a share.
-He therefore instructed his servants, Kurukuru and Rau-o-te-uri, to burn the boat where it lay on the beach at Koputai.
-To appease the other partners in the boat who were outraged upon hearing what he had done Kohi after consulting his wife Piro, consented at Otaheiti to be strangled as punishment.
-Taiaroa was given the task but upon observing his hand trembling as he was tying the knot Kohi exclaimed: "Kahore kia mataa a Taiaroa ki te mea o te taura" (Taiaroa does not know how to tie a knot).
-Kopi then took the rope, tied a slip-knot, and adjusted the rope about his own neck before Taiaroa pulled upon the rope tight, until he was dead.
-Kohi was buried at Koputai.
-By 1844 Koputai was deserted.
+The last known hapū at Kōpūtai was led by a chief called Kohi.
+The story goes that Kohi fell ill and worried that his young son Timoko would never have any benefit from a sealing boat in which he had a share.
+He therefore instructed his servants, Kurukuru and Rau-o-te-uri, to burn the boat where it lay on the beach at Kōpūtai.
+The other partners in the boat were outraged, so, after consulting his wife Piro, Kohi consented at Otaheiti to be strangled as punishment.
+Taiaroa, his cousin, was given the task but upon observing his hand trembling as he was tying the knot Kohi exclaimed: "Kahore kia mataa a Taiaroa ki te mea o te taura" (Taiaroa does not know how to tie a knot).
+Kohi then took the rope, tied a slip-knot, and adjusted the rope about his own neck before Taiaroa pulled upon the rope tight, until he was dead.
+Kohi was buried at Kōpūtai.
+By 1844, Kōpūtai was deserted.

+No archaeological sites relating to Māori have been discovered in Port Chalmers, although records from European settlers in the 1830s and 1840s note the presence of buildings on the now-reclaimed beach.
+By 1844 this settlement was fully abandoned.